nicoanadt/AgileDataPipelineProject/README.md

 A data pipeline in organizations is used to transform, store, and disseminate data from its data source to a data presentation layer.
 This project is part of my thesis to build an agile data pipeline for a dashboard.
 The data pipeline involved is real-time, scalable, and agile.
 The agile characteristic is supposed to provide flexibility and rapid development capability.

+The objective is to minimize the effort required by data engineers to construct a streaming data pipeline.
+Instead of programming directly, a data pipeline can be constructed by simply deploying a custom configuration.

-The data pipeline is composed of the following technology stack:
+The end-to-end architecture is composed of the following technology stack:
 - Apache Kafka
 - Apache Spark
 - Apache Druid
 - Apache Superset

-And several supporting technology to support the overall architecture:
+And several supporting technology:
 - MongoDB Database
 - Hadoop Filesystem (HDFS)
 - Python scripting environment